 CFA Ethics, in a nutshell, is there to teach you:

 – how firms should represent their investment performance.

-Reading 2: Code of Ethics and Standards of Professional Conduct
+LM2: Code of Ethics and Standards of Professional Conduct

 6 Code of Ethics